JStrang21/rock/README.md

-This is a simple Rock Paper Scissors game
+This is a simple Rock Paper Scissors game:
+I learned how to loop functions, how to call functions, function scope,